SA Health governance

-Health in All Policies governance
+Governance of SA Health, Health in All Policies (HiAP).

 A number of critical elements have contributed to South Australia’s early success in adopting a Health in All Policies approach (HiAP).
 These include: